bischoffdev/property-aggregator/README.md

 ```

 The boolean parameter inside `Builder()` determines if logs should be shown or not.
-The 'false' option can be useful if the PropertyAggregator should be a "silent part" of another library.
+The `false` option can be useful if the PropertyAggregator should be a "silent part" of another library.

 In this case, the first property source specified is environment properties
 (aka environment variables).
 The second property source is a custom